-- Minimum salary of $12/hour*, which is paid directly to the intern. (*Minimum salary higher in some cities, depending on minimum wage laws.)
+- Minimum salary of $18/hour, which is paid directly to the intern

-- The internship commitment includes a $500 per-intern sponsorship fee/donation to support the placement, onboarding and prep of the intern(s) and supervisors.
-100% tax deductible.
+- The internship commitment includes a $1,250 per-intern sponsorship donation to support the placement, onboarding, and prep of intern(s) and supervisors.
+This amount is 100% tax deductible

 Business leaders conduct leadership development workshops in their companies, which helps prepare inner-city youth to enter the professional workforce, pursue educational opportunities and face challenges in new ways.
 Today, 180 companies across America, including MetLife, EY, Viacom, PSEG, PwC, Equity Residential and Silicon Valley Bank, are participating in our involvement philanthropy through the DSY, giving millions of hours of personal time to share their lives, expertise, and workplaces with some of our nation’s most marginalized and forgotten young people.

 Every year hundreds of corporate professionals are also involved in the DSY as Program Associates, hosts of mock job interviews, host trainers, and workshop leaders.
 Interested in working with our young people?
 For more information about how you and your company can get involved contact:

 New York: Jacqueline East-Ross or call (212) 356-8423

 New Jersey: Shadae McDaniel or call (973) 856-6693